jphill01/HACSim-RShiny-App/README.md

 **Note**: Depending on the magnitude of inputted parameters, users may wish to employ the HACSim R package directly through R, especially for long simulation runtimes

-A short manuscript outlining the tool is in preparation for submission to *Bioinformatics* as an Application Note.
+A short manuscript outlining the tool is in preparation for submission to *Methods in Ecology and Evolutio* as an Application Note.
 For now, users can follow the Tutorial within the app.